schollz/schollz.github.io.old/content/post/marathons-4000.md

 ---

-I've run dozens of races and about 15 marathons since I started running.
+I've done dozens of races and about 15 marathons since I started running.
 I've plotted my pace for 15 official marathons.
 Its quite obvious now that I've plateaued at a nominal pace.
 You can see that I got fast quite quickly - after about three years I hit my plateau of about 8 minutes per mile.

 ![My pacing in the past 15 marathons](/img/marathon_pacing.png)

-Those were three years of running about 20 miles a week, every week.
-Sometimes more, sometimes less.
-I started running fast and a year of intense training got the lowest dot on that graph - a sub 7 minute per mile marathon (which qualified me for the Boston marathon).
+In my first three years of running I ran about 20 miles a week - sometimes more, sometimes less.
+I started running fast and a year of intense training about five years in, which got the lowest dot on that graph - a sub 7 minute per mile marathon (which qualified me for the Boston marathon).

-Also interesting is the relative placement in these marathons.
+I also computed my relative placement in marathons to see how I did compared to others.
 The relative placement is my place overall divided by the number of people in the race.
 A relative placement of 1 means that I finished last, and 0.5 means I finished right in the middle.

 ![My placement in the past 15 marathons](/img/marathon_placement.png)